 Together with Carlus Padrissa he directed Aufstieg und Fall der Stadt Mahagonny [Rise and fall of the city of Mahagonny] (2010) by Kurt Weill and Bertolt Brecht, which debuted at the Teatro Real in Madrid and was rebroadcast live via satellite to 127 movie theatres in Europe in Mexico.

-His first Verdi Un ballo in maschera, opened in Sydney Opera last January.
-A production between Opera Sidney, Teatro Colón de Buenos Aires, Théâtre Royal de la Monnaie in Brusels and the Norwegian National Opera & Ballet of Oslo.
+His first Verdi Un ballo in maschera, opened in Sydney Opera last January, has win the Helpmann Award for the opera stage direction in the season 2012/2013 in Australia.
+This is a production between Opera Sidney, Teatro Colón de Buenos Aires, Théâtre Royal de la Monnaie in Brusels and the Norwegian National Opera & Ballet of Oslo.